Skip to main content

 Patients with multiple sclerosis (MS)

-Recommended for inpatient rehabilitation, skilled nursing facility, and home health settings
+2. MSFC is recommended for use in inpatient rehabilitation, skilled nursing facilities, and home health settings.

 You Might Also Like...